RickardHultgren/lymphablog/_posts/2019-06-21-preeclampsia.md

 Then click on *Check for varialbe factors* and wait.
 After a while new boxes will appear.
 There is one box for each parameter that should go into the algorithm of the LYMPHA script.

-After clicking implement variables in script, the script will be executed and a list of action should be shown.
+After clicking *Implement variables in script*, the script will be executed and a list of action should be shown.

 ![<img src="http://rickardhultgren.github.io/lymphablog/images/preeclampsia2.png">](http://rickardhultgren.github.io/lymphablog/images/preeclampsia2.png)